shawnsandy/bones/PULL_REQUEST_TEMPLATE.md

 Describe your changes in detail.

-## Motivation and context

-Why is this change required?
-What problem does it solve?

-If it fixes an open issue, please link to the issue here (if you write `fixes #num` or `closes #num`, the issue will be automatically closed when the pull is accepted.)

-## How has this been tested?

-Please describe in detail how you tested your changes.

-Include details of your testing environment, and the tests you ran to see how your change affects other areas of the code, etc.

 ## Screenshots (if appropriate)

 ## Types of changes

-What types of changes does your code introduce?
-Put an `x` in all the boxes that apply:
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)